23 FAQs about product liability

 However, you could be liable if the product needs special handling, but you failed to tell the installer or supplier about this.
 If, for example, your product needs to be installed in a certain way to operate properly, you need to provide adequate installation instructions.

-9. How safe do I need to ensure that my product is?
+9. How safe must my product be?

 You need to ensure that the product is as safe as people are reasonably entitled to expect.
 This generally means that you should have taken steps to control or eliminate all safety risks.
 You also need to comply with any specific safety regulations for your product (see 10).